-The Late Romantic is music of the late nineteenth-century and early twentieth century which retains the dramatic intensity of earlier nineteenth century music.
+The Late Romantic is music of the late 19th-century and early twentieth century which retains the dramatic intensity of earlier 19th century music.
 The music is characterized by the use of vast instrumental forces, increased chromaticism and large-scale compositions.
 Composers of this period included Wagner, Mahler and Richard Strauss.
 Rachmaninov, in the slow movement of his Second Symphony (1908), unfurled one of the quintessential Romantic phrases, even as Schoenberg was unleashing the atonal revolution.

 The influence of Beethoven

 Having absorbed classical elements from Haydn and Mozart (whose last three symphonies to a degree prefigure Romanticism), Beethoven embarked on a course that can be seen as a parallel in music to the emergence of the Romantic concept of the liberated individual.
 His third symphony the Eroica (1803–1804), is a pivotal work in this respect, and revealed an impetus that was to burst forth in the power of many of his symphonies, concertos, and piano sonatas.
 The intense late string quartets are altogether a more intimate compression of similar emotional power.

-Virtually all serious European music of the nineteenth century was to flourish under the far-reaching influence of this music, for Beethoven transformed the standard classical forms of sonata, symphony, concerto, and quartet that he inherited by infusing in them a musically emotional intensity.
+Virtually all serious European music of the 19th century was to flourish under the far-reaching influence of this music, for Beethoven transformed the standard classical forms of sonata, symphony, concerto, and quartet that he inherited by infusing in them a musically emotional intensity.
 Many subsequent composers took the liberation of individual emotional expression for their starting point, rather than seeing it as the resolution of conflict through relentless and imaginative musical logic as in Beethoven; and at times Romantic music suffered the excesses of self-indulgent feeling.